kirilkirkov/Ecommerce-CodeIgniter-Bootstrap/README.md

 3. Set your site domain in application/config/config.php - $config['base_url'] = 'http://yourdomain.com';
 4. Opss I forgot for last 4 step...
 ENJOY! ;)

-Little explain for installation - if you paste installation of project in directory something like http://localhost/SHOP, you must set this directory to application/config/config.php - $config['base_url'] = 'http://localhost/SHOP'; and must remove from .htaccess file
+Little explanation about the installation - if you paste installation of project in directory something like http://localhost/SHOP, you must set this directory to application/config/config.php - $config['base_url'] = 'http://localhost/SHOP'; and must remove from .htaccess file
 "RewriteBase /" line because css and js files will not be loaded!
 But you must know that the best way to install this platform is to set it in root http://localhost directory or if you want to be in other directory just set virtual host for this and point him to there.